mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/user-defined-command.md

 ---
 title: UserDefinedCommand class
+description: Defines the core behavior of user defined commands and provide a base for derived classes.

 ---

 Defines the core behavior of user defined commands and provide a base for derived classes.